jsy1164014200/ODR-MDRO/README.md

 The instance data is available in the [data](data) directory, which includes two folders.
 - `MultiproductNewsvendor`: This folder includes all instances of multiproduct newsvendor problems.
 Each instance (denoted by "m_i") represents a multiproduct newsvendor problem with m products.
 Note that i is the instance id.
-- `ProductionTransportation`: This folder includes all instances of production transportation problems.
-Each instance (denoted by "K_G_H_i") represents a production transportation problem with G suppliers and H customers.
+- `ProductionTransportation`: This folder includes all instances of production-transportation problems.
+Each instance (denoted by "K_G_H_i") represents a production-transportation problem with G suppliers and H customers.
 Note that K is the number of pieces in the objective function and i is the instance id.

 Note that the data used in Appendix F.1 is also included in the folder `MultiproductNewsvendor`.
 The six instances in Table F2 are `100-1`, `100-2`, `100-3`, `200-1`, `200-2`, and `200-3`.